 We've spoken with executives who say they don't spend much effort on the organization's culture because it is subjective.
 There's no easy way to measure it.
 You can't report on it in a spreadsheet, and it isn't possible to prove an ROI on the methods that have been traditionally used to improve company culture.

 That thinking is a problem because organizations have a culture, whether intentional or not.
 "Normal" work behaviors and expectations develop, and new employees conform to them.

 How people approach their work and how they feel about it makes all the difference in results.
 It impacts quality, productivity, turnover rates, recruitment, customer support, and more.

 What could be more worthy of executive attention?

-2. Align Goals
+Align Corporate and Individual Goals